 Need more inspiration?

-This Weekend is a sustainable living guide that’s good for people & the planet — covering sustainable living tips, travel, dining, brands, wellness, and more.
-Our platform promotes living sustainably without compromising the things that matter most.
+This Weekend is a lifestyle guide for sustainably-minded folk — covering sustainable living tips, travel, dining, brands, wellness, and more.
+Our platform promotes living a sustainable lifestyle without compromising the things that matter most.